-Lady Macbeth and Mr. Macbeth also happen to have one of the most fucked up yet strangely beautiful romances in all Shakespeare, the one perhaps most like the real evil parents we all know, the dysfunctional libertines who flicker to life only when pondering murder on behalf of corporate advancement.
-Macbeth sends a message on ahead to his lady, alerting her to the the witches' freaky prophecy and he barely gets off his horse and kisses her hello before they're conspiring in hushed whispers like kids on Christmas eve.
+Lady Macbeth and Mr. Macbeth, too, are I always thought of as the most fucked up yet strangely beautiful romances in all Shakespeare, the one perhaps most like the real evil parents we all know, the dysfunctional libertines who flicker to life only when pondering murder on behalf of corporate advancement.
+For to this loving couple, to diligently work within the system and trade on love of thy courage in loyalty (rather than use thy courage to scourge loyalty and love from the land itself), is the game of suckers, did the witches not foresee thy greatness?
+That Macbeth sends a message on ahead to his lady, alerting her to the the witches' freaky prophecy and he barely gets off his horse and kisses her hello before they're conspiring in hushed whispers like kids on Christmas eve, this speaks to their odd love.
 Maybe their sex life isn't so hot.
-That would explain her cold insistence that she'd smash her own baby against a rock before letting her man chicken out.
+That would explain her cold insistence that she'd smash her own baby against a rock before letting her man chicken out of making her queen.

-The main set for Welles' version, a mishmash of found objects from Republic's western scenery department, consists of the side of a rocky cliff with trails for the horses propped up by columns, like some Escheresque mind trap.
+The main set for Welles' version is a great sprawling indoor/outdoor maze of Republic's western scenery soundstages, with the side of a rocky cliff with trails for the horses propped up by columns, like some Escheresque mind trap.
 Welles' sweaty face foregrounded against the processionals of horses makes them drip like ghost cops from a SHOCK CORRIDOR dream sequence drainpipe.
 Dig this perceptive piece from a professor named KJ:

-Suffice it to say, Lady MacBeth (Francesca Annis) in the Polanski is a young, young hottie, unlike the Macbeth of either of the other films, and the witches number in the dozens and are naked and kinky and only about half are old like a Castavet.
-Everyone else is young and pretty and the bloodlust that wells up in the breast of our MacBeth (Jon Finch) seems more a madness born of Apollonian narcissism and flipside paranoia rather than sleep deprivation or, in the Kurosawa case, supernatural fatalism.
+But Polanski is always fond of druggy interludes, and thus Finch's Macbeth dost drink deep of the witch's brew (cooled with baboon blood) served like sketchy tannis root desserts to hallucinating Macbeth so he can trip out gazing into the pot, smashing mirrors and running wild through trippy wood.
+Lady MacBeth (Francesca Annis) is a hippie hottie in the Polanski version, much more so than in either of the other films, using seduction to spur her man forward rather than the Jeanette Nolan nagging or Kurosawa's unconscious mind clockwork manipulation, and the witches number in the dozens and are naked and kinky and only about half are old like a Castavet.
+Everyone else is young and pretty and the bloodlust that wells up in the breast of our MacBeth (Jon Finch), occasionally bad bangs or no, seems more a madness born of Apollonian narcissism (he has more yes men then in Welles or Kurosawa) and flipside paranoia rather than sleep deprivation and budding alcoholism (as it in Welles) or, in the Kurosawa case, supernatural fatalism and schizophrenia.
 Take your pick, or pick 'em all, you can't go wrong.
-Just kill the king... when I draw the Queen of Hearts, my dear breast-nursed serpent.
-There is no cooler name to say than Banquo.
+Just kill the king and try to play it cool when the suspicious eyes invariably turn to thee... when I draw the Queen of Hearts, my dear breast-nursed serpent, there is no cooler name to say while drunk than...
+Banquo.